yoanncoppin/api-docs/view/view.md

 }
 ```

 The available layers can be found under the ```/maps/imagery/layers``` path.
-Depending one the offers you have subscribed to, you can see one to many layers.
+Depending on the offers you have subscribed to, you can see one to many layers.
 In our Example, the user has subscribed to the ```OneLive``` layer with the identifier ```53744984-9999-11E7-80B3-420189964461```.
 This identifier is user specific and must be retrieved from the previous request.

 ```json
 {